maydayv7/arch-btrfs/README.md

 This repository consists of my config.
 Feel free to go through.

 ## Distro
-My distro of choice is Arch due to it's expansive and informative wiki and it's bleeding edge repos :).
+My distro of choice is Arch due to it's expansive and informative wiki and it's bleeding edge repos.
 I use GNOME primarily as my desktop environment, as I like it's workflow.
-I occassionally use KDE as my bling-bling DE.
+I occassionally use KDE as my bling-bling DE :).
 See [INSTALL.md](https://github.com/maydayv7/arch-btrfs/blob/main/INSTALL.md) for installation instructions.

 ## Apps